-For this proof we assumed the conditions $\Re(\tau)>-1$ and $-1<\Re(z)<\Re(\tau)$, but clearly, the integral $\Lambda(z)$ converges exponentially, of course assuming $\Re(z)>-1$, at zero when $\tau\to \infty$.
-Hence, by analytic continuation, (\ref{3.12}) is valid for each $(\tau,z)\in \mathbb{C}^2,$ with $\Re(z)>-1.$ \end{proof} \begin{rem} Notice that the above result also covers the case $z=\tau$.
-In fact, if $\tau=$0, 1, 2, $\dots$ this identity represents the property of orthogonality for the monic Hermite polynomials. \end{rem} As a consequence we have the following result: \begin{cor} For each $\tau\in \mathbb{C}$, such that $\Re(\tau)>-1,$ the following formulas holds.
+\poro{For this} proof, we assumed the conditions $-1<\Re(z)<\Re(\tau)$, then the integral $\Lambda(z)$ converged exponentially to zero when $\tau\to \infty$.
+Hence, through analytic continuation, (\ref{3.3}) is valid for each $(\tau,z)\in \mathbb{C}^2,$ with $\Re(z)>-1.$ \end{proof} \begin{rem} Note that the above result also covers the $z=\tau$ case.
+In fact, if $\tau=$0, 1, $\dots$ this identity represents the property of orthogonality for the monic Hermite polynomials. \end{rem} As a consequence, we have the following result: \begin{cor} For any $\tau\in \mathbb{C}$, with $\Re(\tau)>-1$, the following formulae hold: